Teamscale JavaScript Profiler

 Collector: Unable To Verify The First Certificate

 In many cases, coverage will be uploaded via HTTPS to Teamscale or other REST services that can receive coverage reports.
 By default, Node.js checks the certificates of these endpoints.
-That means that uploads to services, for which the certificate cannot be checked, fail with the error unable to verify the first certificate
+That means that uploads to services, for which the certificate cannot be checked, fail with the error unable to verify the first certificate.

-for the Coverage Collector disables the check and is a workaround for this problem.
+Setting the environment variable NODE_TLS_REJECT_UNAUTHORIZED to 0 for the Coverage Collector disables the check and is a workaround for this problem.
 Instead of failing, a warning will be shown in the log that hints at the disabled check.

-We recommend setting up proper CA certificates via the environment variable NODE_EXTRA_CA_CERTS
+We recommend setting up proper CA certificates via the environment variable NODE_EXTRA_CA_CERTS.
+More details can be found in the official Node.js documentation.

 Instrumenter Runs Out Of Memory

 In case the application to instrument is too big, the instrumenter might run out of memory.
-In this case, you can increase the memory available to Node.js by setting parameter max-old-space-size
+In this case, you can increase the memory available to Node.js by setting parameter max-old-space-size in the NODE_OPTIONS environment variable.

-will increase the memory limit to 8GB for the given instrumenter invocation.
+We recommend using the cross-env package for setting the NODE_OPTIONS in Node.js environments.
+For example, cross-env NODE_OPTIONS='--max-old-space-size=8192' npx @teamscale/javascript-instrumenter will increase the memory limit to 8GB for the given instrumenter invocation.

 Instrumented App Is Slow